FutureGatewayFramework/fgDocumentation/installation.md

 Installation process may differ in case there exists a specific OS/Architecture hi-level isntallation script.

 ## Using low level scripts
-Architectures not targeted by hi-level scripts maybe installed as well, directly using low level scripts.
-These installation files can be used on all those OS platforms using as package management tools: yum, apt and brew; thus: EL OSes (i.e RedHat, CentOS, Debian, MacOSX and potentially Windows under Cygwin environment).
+Architectures not targeted by hi-level scripts maybe installed as well, directly using low level scripts available at: https://github.com/indigo-dc/PortalSetup.
+These installation files can be used on all those OS platforms using as package management tool: yum, apt and brew; thus: EL OSes (i.e RedHat, CentOS, Debian, MacOSX and potentially Windows under Cygwin environment).
 In order to use low level scritps, the user has to download from the git repository all files having the name 'setup\_\<component\>.sh'.
 Then the user can install the system just executing each script in the order:

 1. ./setup_FGPortal.sh - Install the core components of the system and preparing the necessary environment